oroinc/docker-demo/README.md

 The docker compose will download the required images, create networks and run containers.
 Application [orocommerce-application](https://github.com/oroinc/orocommerce-application) is used by default.
-You can run other community applications, such as `crm-application`, `platform-application` or `commerce-crm-application`.
+You can run other community applications, such as `crm-application`, `platform-application`, or `commerce-crm-application`.
-To select another application, set a other image in `.env` file, for example:
+To select another application, set another image in the `.env` file, for example:
 ```bash
 ORO_IMAGE=docker.io/oroinc/crm-application
 ```
-If you want to get the application in a different locale, you need to add the contents of the file `.env-locale-de_DE` or `.env-locale-fr_FR` to `.env` and restart the restore service and application.
+If you want to get the application in a different locale, add the contents of the file `.env-locale-de_DE` or `.env-locale-fr_FR` to `.env` and restart the restore service and application.
 ```bash
 cat .env-locale-de_DE >> .env
 ```

 To track the logs from the php-fpm-app container, run `docker compose logs -f php-fpm-app`.
-To get the list of containers, run: `docker compose ps`.
+To get the list of containers, run `docker compose ps`.

 #### 3. Add a Record to File `/etc/hosts`